by Tulis McCall

 The judgement will be measured: who had the biggest “load of BS to deal with from the man who put a ring on it.”
 Believe me when I tell you it is a dead heat.

-One by one the women – consumed in jewel entrusted glory tell their stories.
+One by one the women, consumed in jewel entrusted glory, tell their stories.
 Each more self absorbed than the next.
 Each song a showstopper exquisitely crafted to suit the woman and her time.
 As the evening progresses it becomes less of a competition than a celebration of being a friggin’ woman.
-And the fact that the band – The Ladies In Waiting – are in fact ladies only increases the flat out BAM BAM BAM.
+And the fact that the band – The Ladies In Waiting – are all ladies only increases the flat out BAM BAM BAM.
 There is a lot of Beyoncé-Britney-Alicia-Ariana-Adele attitude consuming the stage and spilling over the footlights into the audience.
-Are we are a convert or a musical?
+Are we are a concert or a musical?
 Both.

-Because these re smart writers, it is not lost on anyone that the woes of the 16th century resonate with the 21st.
+Because Marlow and Moss are smart writers, it is not lost on anyone that the woes of the 16th century resonate with the 21st.
 Marriage is still a measure of your worth.
 These women were their own mini-corporations, running their world but only as the second in command and only as long as it pleased the king.
 Ivana Trump anyone?
 One wrong move, intentional or not, would separate your head from the rest of you.
 Afghanistan anyone?
 These women had the appearance of power.
 And they knew that was all they had.
 Which makes the sister-to-sister rejoicing a spectacular event.

 Mention must be made of the choreography by Carrie-Anne Ingrouille which unites these women of varying dance talent into one cohesive posse that never leaves the stage and never loses focus on whose story is in the spotlight.